 Joanna and Chip Gaines’ Net Worth

-Since Joanna and Chip Gaines have been actively working for over 25 years as of writing, it goes without saying that they have managed to build an incredible empire in the entertainment industry.
+As of writing, Joanna and Chip Gaines have been actively working for over 25 years.
+It goes without saying that they have built an incredible empire in the entertainment industry.
 Unfortunately, though, owing to the nature of their public career, it’s really hard to ascertain precisely how much they have earned through each avenue over the years.
-We can only assume Joanna’s early internships had a monthly stipend of $1,000, whereas Chip’s early flips made him a profit of roughly $50,000 per year.
-However, once they began scaling, their profit margins undeniably did too, especially as it was soon correlated with their television appearance, for which they potentially bagged $30,000 per episode plus television fees.
+We can only assume that Joanna’s early internships had a monthly stipend of $1,000, whereas Chip’s early flips generated a profit of roughly $50,000 per year.
+However, once they began scaling, their profit margins undeniably increased too, especially as they were soon correlated with their television appearance, for which they potentially earned $30,000 per episode plus television fees.
 Then came their magazine, cafes, books, network, and lifestyle brand, which they juggled while also raising 5 children, leading us to believe the reality stars have a net worth of around $50 million.

 Read More: Is Fixer Upper Scripted?